What happens when generative AI models train recursively on each others' outputs?: How Today's Large-Scale Generative AI Models Are Trained

 \begin{callout} {\bf (Previously overlooked) reality:} internet-scraped AI training datasets overlap substantially. \end{callout}

-This overlap in training datasets has not been meaningfully explored in the literature and may have important implications for how models evolve.

 \para{Step 2: Fine-tuning.} Variously called fine-tuning or alignment, this phase leverages proprietary methods or data to tweak model behaviors in ways model providers believe are helpful.
-For example, the LLama fine-tuning phase~\cite{dubey2024llama} involves many rounds of reinforcement learning with human feedback (RLHF) to stamp out model negative behaviors, while Phi~\cite{abdin2024phi} was fine-tuned on proprietary synthetic data tailored to cover ``gaps'' in original corpus related to mathematical reasoning. \begin{callout} {\bf Reality:} large-scale genAI models are (typically) fine-tuned using proprietary datasets/methods. \end{callout}
+For example, the LLama fine-tuning phase~\citep{dubey2024llama} involves many rounds of reinforcement learning with human feedback (RLHF) to stamp out model negative behaviors, while Phi~\citep{abdin2024phi} was fine-tuned on proprietary synthetic data to patch ``gaps'' in its mathematical reasoning abilities. \begin{callout} {\bf Reality:} large-scale genAI models are (typically) fine-tuned using proprietary datasets/methods. \end{callout}

 \para{Step 3: Model updates.} A key assumption of prior literature on model collapse is that models are {\em updated}.
 Updating generally involves training a new model using similar architecture initialized with weights from the prior step, techniques, and datasets to prior versions of the model.
 This matches reality\textemdash the literature documents numerous ``families'' of models that directly descend from one another (c.f.
-LLama 1, 2, and 3~\cite{touvron2023llama, touvron2023llama_b, dubey2024llama}; GPT 1, 2, 3, 4~\cite{radford2018improving, brown2020language, radford2019language, achiam2023gpt}; Phi 1.5, 2, 3~\cite{li2023textbooks, phi2, abdin2024phi}).
-Prior works on model collapse have proposed several ways training data from prior model generations could be re-used (or not) during model updates: \begin{packed_itemize} \item The {\em replace} scenario, first proposed in~\cite{shumailov2024ai} assumes that a model trainer completely replaces their training data at each update, using {\em only generated data output by the prior version of the model.} As recent work has pointed out, this edge case is interesting but impractical~\cite{schaeffer2025position}.
+LLama 1, 2, and 3~\citep{touvron2023llama, touvron2023llama_b, dubey2024llama}; GPT 1, 2, 3, 4~\citep{radford2018improving, brown2020language, radford2019language, achiam2023gpt}; Phi 1.5, 2, 3~\citep{li2023textbooks, phi2, abdin2024phi}).
+Prior works on model collapse have proposed several ways training data from prior model generations could be re-used (or not) during model updates.